pinthoz/claude-notebook-skill/README.md

 by pinthoz

-License: MIT  Python 3.8+  Shell  Markdown  Claude Code Skill
+License: Apache-2.0 license  Python 3.8+  Shell  Markdown  Claude Code Skill

 ## What This Skill Does